gabotronix/underpass/README.md

 There are additional apps that come with Underpass.
 Please note that installing these apps will increase RAM and disk usage.
 A server with at least 2GB RAM is recommended.

 _List of Additional Services_
+  - droppy
+  - heimdall
   - mongo-express
-  - droppy
+  - netdata
   - rdesktop
   - softether

-To install these services, go to the `optional_services` folder and issue the docker-compose command with the service name:
+To install these services, go to the `optional_services` folder and issue the docker-compose command with the service name.
+For example:
 ```
 cd /opt/underpass/optional_services
 docker-compose up -d softether